 Step one – Install an FTP client to your computer.
 I recommend Filezilla.

-- #2 Connect to your website using Filezilla
+Step two – Connect to your website via FTP

 - Step three – Open the root directory of your website

 - How to disable a WordPress plugin via FTP video tutorial

-#3 Open the root directory of your website
+Step three – Go to the root directory of your website.

-To disable all your WordPress plugins at the same time, you rename the plugins directory, add ‘off’ to the current name.
+To disable all your WordPress plugins, rename the plugins directory by adding add ‘off’ to the current name.